+Why are weak detonations attainable and stable in our case?
 The answer is in the kinematic behavior of the crystal.
 The shock propagates with characteristic of a nonlinear solitary wave.
 The propagation velocity is determined by the repulsive part of the interatomic potential which is similar to solitons on a Toda lattice.
 The other kinematic property is the mass of the group that emitted from the dissociating molecule.
-When the shock front comes from the heavy side, the light particle is released with the majority of the kinetic energy, initiating the reaction on the next crystal plane.
+When the shock front comes from the heavy side, the light particle is breaking out with the majority of the kinetic energy, initiating the reaction on the next crystal plane.
 This can be imagined as a shock propagation by the domino effect which never looks back.
-Equilibration of the burnt material and melting of the crystal lag behind the shock front and are decoupled from it due to the supersonic velocity.
+The ideal domino effect has no change in the density after the front.
+This is accompanied by a negligible increase in the mass velocity.
+The melting of the crystal and the equilibration of the burnt material lag behind the shock front and are decoupled from it due to the supersonic velocity.
+Remarkably, when the molecule orientation is the opposite (heavy particle is placed ahead of the light one in the shock direction), then the detonation does not reach a steady state.
+It explains the details of the solitary wave ignition mechanism.
+If the light particle is pushed forward at the high (supersonic) velocity after the decomposition, it quickly hits another molecule in the next crystal plane, allowing the reaction to propagate at supersonic speed due to the domino effect.
+On the contrary, if the heavy particle is placed ahead, it breaks out at much slower velocity, delaying the propagation of the decomposition reaction.